TobiasAT/PowerShell/Documentation/Disconnect-TAOneDriveSyncedFolder.md

 # Disconnect-TAOneDriveSyncedFolder

 ## SYNOPSIS
-Instead to force a OneDrive reset this command disconnects a single folder from your OneDrive Sync Client, or removes orphaned configurations to reconnect the synchronized folder again.
+Instead to force a OneDrive reset [Disconnect-TAOneDriveSyncedFolder](/Commands/Disconnect-TAOneDriveSyncedFolder.ps1) disconnects a single folder from your OneDrive Sync Client, or removes orphaned configurations to reconnect the synchronized folder again.

 ## SYNTAX